reyhansisman/DSA-210-Project/README.md

 This project aims to analyze the factors that influence tourism demand across countries, with a specific focus on whether tourists prioritize cost or safety when choosing travel destinations.
 The motivation behind this project comes from a simple but interesting
-question: when people decide where to travel, do they care more about a@ordability or how safe a destination is?
+question: when people decide where to travel, do they care more about acordability or how safe a destination is?
 The data for this project will be collected from publicly available datasets on Kaggle.
 A tourism dataset will be used as the main variable, but instead of using total international